-GeoBeats Animals met with Erin Amadon, a generous soul who adopted a newly-hatched Muscovy duckling who had been rejected at birth.
+GeoBeats Animals met with Erin Amadon, a generous soul who adopted a newly-hatched Muscovy duckling who had been rejected by her mother.
 Amadon had discovered this duckling by accident after the mother had already left the nest.

 …there were many unhatched eggs, so on my way back through I stopped at the nest, just to confirm they were all duds.
 Well!
 It’s a good thing I did because this little bugger was actively hatching!!!
 It hatched a full day after the rest of the clutch. tried for hours to get mama to go back to her nest. …At sundown, baby was still resting and mama wanted nothing to do with it.
 I knew it wouldn’t survive the night and my conscious just wouldn’t let me ignore it.